 Our research is used by government agencies, foundations, and others to advance better health policies and programs.

-Funded by the Robert Wood Johnson Foundation, this report provides a summary of key trends in health care spending, prices, utilization, and employment in April 2017.
+Funded by the Robert Wood Johnson Foundation, this report provides a summary of key trends in Q3 2017 in health care spending, prices, utilization, and employment.

 Video recording from the "It Takes YOUR Community" symposium, featuring tools for funding and planning community-based long-term services and supports.

 New data released by the Centers for Medicare & Medicaid Services (CMS) show slower health sector growth in 2016.